lammps/lammps/doc/src/Fortran.rst

    .. note::

-       The C library interface currently returns type "int" instead of type "MPI_Fint", which is the C type correspending to Fortran "INTEGER" types of the default kind.
+       The C library interface currently returns type "int" instead of type "MPI_Fint", which is the C type corresponding to Fortran "INTEGER" types of the default kind.
 On most compilers, these are the same anyway, but this interface exchanges values this way to avoid warning messages.